ethyca/fidesops/docs/fidesops/docs/guides/policy_webhooks.md

 Known identities are also embedded in the request.

 For `two-way` `PolicyPreWebhooks`, we include specific headers in case you need to pause PrivacyRequest execution while you take care of additional processing on your end.
-To resume, you should send a request back to the `reply-to`
-URL with the `reply-to-token`.

 ```json
      {